 Most lenders won’t consider expats that are first-time buyers for a buy to let mortgage.
-Don’t panic if you are, as there are a handful of lenders that may still say yes.
-This will depend on the rest of their criteria.
+Don’t panic if you are, some lenders may still say yes if you meet the rest of their criteria.

-It’s important to note that buy to let mortgage rates for expats are typically higher than regular mortgages.
+Buy to let mortgage rates for expats are typically higher than regular mortgages.
 This is due to the reduced number of lenders within this market, along with being an investment mortgage.
 Currently, rates start at 6-7%.
 Still, they can be higher depending on the rest of your application, such as your country of residence and deposit amount.

-Buy to let mortgages are considered to be higher risk than residential mortgages, as landlords typically rely on rent to repay the mortgage.
-With the additional risk of you living abroad, this particular mortgage becomes very high risk indeed.
+As with any investment, buy to let is considered to be a risk, as landlords typically rely on rent to repay the mortgage.
+With the additional risk of you living abroad, this particular mortgage is very high risk.
 This is one of the main reasons why some lenders won’t consider buy to let mortgages for expats under any circumstances.

-It’s possible that you may be charged higher fees in addition to slightly higher rates.
-Again, this is to offset some of the risks lenders take when providing this mortgage type.
-That being said, you may still qualify for a favourable rate with minimum fees.
+You may be charged higher fees in addition to slightly higher rates.
+Again, this offsets some of the risks lenders take with buy to lets.
+That said, you may still qualify for a favourable rate with minimum fees.
 It simply depends on the strength of your application.

 How can I get the best rates?

-One way to unlock the best mortgage rates is to use a large deposit.
+A large deposit is one way to unlock the best mortgage rates.
 Many lenders will require a 25% deposit at least, but having a deposit of over 40% can unlock better deals.

-To be sure that you’re getting the very best rate, speak to an advisor that can compare rates across multiple lenders.
+To ensure you get the best rate, speak to an advisor who can compare rates across multiple lenders.
 We’ll also assess the likelihood of your application being approved.

-Assessing your entire financial profile and country of residence is the first step to take.
-This will give you a better understanding of the lenders you’ll be able to apply with.
+Assessing your entire financial profile and country of residence is the first step.
+This will give you a better understanding of the lenders you can apply with before you submit an application.

-Once you have a number of eligible lenders, you can then begin comparing the best deals on offer.
-This isn’t as simple as finding the lowest interest rate, as you’d need to calculate the most viable deal across the entire length of the mortgage.
-Getting the right mortgage should be something to aim for if you want to generate the most from your investment.
+Once you have several eligible lenders, you can compare the best deals.
+This isn’t as simple as finding the lowest interest rate, as you’d need to calculate the overall cost of the mortgage.